- IUCN StatusLeast Concern

 Their fur can also change colour with the season providing better camouflage whilst hunting, during the summer it is shorter brown-reddish, however, it turns more grey brown or silver grey during winter and gets thicker and longer.

-Do lynx have good eyesight?down arrow
+Do lynx have good eyesight?

 Yes!